VickiFu/vue-cosmosdb/README.md

 ### Database settings

 * Configure Cosmos DB server settings
+    Provision Cosmos DB with MongoDB API.
+Also using "heroes" as the colloction name.

     Rename the `.env.example.js` file to `.env` in the root folder and update it with your Cosmos DB settings.
 Replace the accountName, databaseName, key, and port with your specific configuration.